rundeck/docs/docs/administration/security/sso.md

 ## Enabling OAuth Resource Server and JWT token authentication support (5.1.0 and above)

 **Starting in Rundeck 5.1.0**, Rundeck can act as an OAuth2 Resource Server and validate JWT tokens from issued by an external OAuth2 provider.
+This can be used to leverage [SSO logins on the API](/api/#jwt-token-authentication).

 General steps to make use of this feature are: